Planning Appeals

 The Planning Inspectorate has published a guide to the planning appeal process – available here.

-You can appeal against a refusal of planning permission, a refusal of an application for a Certificate of Lawfulness or an Enforcement Notice.
+You can appeal against a refusal of planning permission, a refusal of an application for a Certificate of Lawfulness (also known as a Lawful Development Certificate) or an Enforcement Notice.
 You can also appeal if you have submitted an application and the council has not made a decision in time (usually within 8 weeks).

 Finally, you can also appeal against conditions that have been attached to an approval of planning permission.

-If you would like us to act on your behalf, we will take a look at your case, give you some free advice on your chances of success and give you a quote for preparing, submitting and managing your appeal.
-We charge fixed fees (no hourly rates or hidden extras) so you know precisely how much the whole process will cost you.
+If you would like us to act on your behalf, we will review your case, provide some initial advice on your prospects of success, and give you a clear quote for preparing, submitting and managing the appeal.
+We charge fixed fees rather than hourly rates, so you know in advance what the process will cost.

-Most appeals are decided through written representations, meaning that both sides submit written Appeal Statements and the inspector makes a decision based on those arguments.
+Most planning inspectorate appeals are decided through written representations, meaning that both sides submit written Appeal Statements and the inspector makes a decision based on those arguments.

 The inspector will usually carry out a brief site visit.
 The site visit is purely for the inspector to see the site and is not an opportunity for either side to make its case.